VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 > to write any code at all to expose the **IQueryable** instance.
 We
 > also had just a single **ViewRepository** class.

 Possible objections to this approach include:

-* It is not easy to replace the data store with a non-relational database.
+* It is not easy to replace the data store with a non-relational database (that does not expose an **IQueryable** object.
 However, you can choose to implement the write-model differently in each bounded context using an approach that is appropriate to that bounded context.
 * The client might abuse the **IQueryable** interface be performing operations that can be done more efficiently as a part of the de-normalization process.
 You should ensure that the de-normalized data fully meets the requirements of the clients.
 * Using the **IQueryable** interface hides the queries away.
-However, since you can de-normalize the data on the write-side, the queries against the relational database tables are unlikely to be complex.
+However, since you de-normalize the data from the write-side, the queries against the relational database tables are unlikely to be complex.
 * It's hard to know if your integration tests cover all the different uses of the **Query** method.